As we leave behind the Hooley family Adeline introduces us to a very renowned Old Ilkestonian.

 About 1881 Tommy formed a ‘partnership‘ with butcher and cattle dealer George Rigley of Granby Street but it was not very civil.

 In September of the following year the pair ended up in Derby Borough Police Court where Tommy accused George of assault — the latter had poked his partner in the chest with a stick while at the Derby butter market.
-This poke cost George 10s with costs, and led to the Derby Daily Telegraph describing the two as ‘cantankerous Ilkestonians’.
+This poke cost George a 10s fine with costs, and led to the Derby Daily Telegraph describing the two as ‘cantankerous Ilkestonians‘.

 After leaving court Tommy visited Spencer’s Vault’s in town (that of George Spencer in Albert Street?) — to celebrate? — but he was followed by George’s wife Alice (nee Belton) who, taking a leaf out of her husband’s book, assaulted Tommy with her fists and then her umbrella.
-With his face bruised and forehead bleeding, the cattle dealer returned to court to obtain a summons against Alice.
+With his face bruised and forehead bleeding, the cattle dealer returned to court to obtain a summons, this time against Alice.

 A week later Alice was at the same court as her husband had been, charged with the same offence, resulting in a similar fine — despite the fact that she claimed that Tommy had provoked her with jeers about his recent ‘victory’ over her husband…. ‘he had done the husband and he would do the ‘missus’ next!!’